 Invitation limits

 You can send a maximum of 10 invitations total.
-This limit applies across both permission-based entity sharing and the pre-existing full file sharing functionality.
+This limit applies across both entity sharing and full account sharing.

 Platform limitations